Poop Peeps! DIY Marshmallow Peeps that look like The Poop Emoji!

 Pour it back out into the baking sheet and shake it a bit to form an even layer.

 Now it’s time to make some marshmallow!
-It’s surprisingly easy you just need a few things.
-We need a Kitchen Aid Stand Mixer with the whisk attachment.
+It’s surprisingly easy, you just need a few things.
+You need a Kitchen Aid Stand Mixer with the whisk attachment.
 We also need powdered gelatin, vanilla extract, candy thermometer, and a piping bag fitted with a 1/2 inch (Ateco #12) tip.
 Step 1 is the activate the gelatin.
 Pour a 1/3 of a cup of water into the mixing bowl and then pour the contents of 1 gelatin packet on top.
 Let it sit for 10 minutes.
-While the gelatin is…um…gelling, add 1 cup of sugar and 1/4 cup of water to a small sauce pan.
+While the gelatin is…um…gelling, add 1 cup of sugar and 1/4 cup of water to a small saucepan.
 Clip your candy thermometer to the side and bring to a gentle boil over medium heat.
 The mixture is ready when it reads about 235ºF (~113ºC).
 This should take about 10 minutes so the timing is perfect.
 Pour the mixture into the stand mixer bowl and give it a gentle stir with a spoon to break up any leftover gelatin clumps.
 Add the vanilla extract and turn on the mixer at medium-high speed, and whisk until super fluffy (9 minutes).

 Immediately, using a silicone spatula, transfer the mixture to your piping bag.